What is a Culvert?

-In this section, we know more about the construction methodology of RCC box culvert, which has a major role in providing cross drainage.
+In this section, we learn more about the construction methodology of the RCC box culvert, which has a significant role in providing cross drainage.

 Complete Method Statement for Box Culvert Construction:

-The construction sequence of box culvert mainly consists of the following activities-
+The construction sequence of the box culvert mainly consists of the following activities-

 - Raft Construction (Foundation)